Yenof/Chat-Panel/README.md

 ## Notes:

-Scroll and click to lock position while reading, return to the bottom to resume snapping to most current message.
+Scroll and click to lock position while reading, return to the bottom to resume snapping to most recent message.

 Max lines of chat is 10,000.